Angie Lewin’s pebbles; Mark Andresen’s dogs; Lukas Novotny’s Modern London; R. Crumb’s dreams; the scrapbooks of Eric Ravilious

 Tricia Treacy’s Situated Between, Crayonograph, Le Gun no. 6, a journal from The Pre-Vinylite Society … and a typeset rectangular doily

-Here are a few things that caught our attention in recent weeks.
+Here are a few miscellaneous graphic artefacts that caught our attention in recent weeks.

-Here is a selection of books that caught our attention in recent weeks and months.
+Here is a selection of books that caught our attention in the dog days of 2019.

-Here is yet another selection of books that caught our attention in recent weeks and months, reviewed by Lindsay Hargrave.
+Here is a selection of books that caught our attention in recent months.